tanlixing/Graded-labellings/README.md

-This project aims to provide solutions for graded grounded and preferred labellings of AAFs.
+Based on graded labellings, this project aims to provide solutions for computational problems of AAFs.